cameron-martin/pure_promise/README.md

 ### Making them asynchronous

+PurePromise is agnostic about what you use to make them asynchronous.
+Just over-write the defer method, and you're done.

 Note: The defer method does not have to yield in the order in which defer was called, it just has to yield some time in the future.